-OC LAFCO shall review the selection of its independent auditor in the following circumstances:
+In accordance with agency policy and state law, OC LAFCO shall review the selection of its independent auditor in the following circumstances:

-- 1. Anytime there is dissatisfaction with the service of the current firm - 2.
-When a fresh perspective and new ideas are desired - 3.
-A change in Auditor every 5 years should be considered to ensure competitive pricing and a high quality of service.

-C. Selecting an Auditor
+- 1. Anytime there is dissatisfaction with the service of the current firm. - 2.
+When a fresh perspective and new ideas are desired. - 3.
+A change in Auditor every six years should be considered to ensure competitive pricing and a high quality of service. - 4.
+OC LAFCO is restricted from employing a public accounting firm to provide audit services if the lead partner or coordinating audit partner having primary responsibility for the audit, has performed audit services for OC LAFCO for six consecutive fiscal years. - C. Selecting an Auditor